Greece is one of those places you’ve read about and seen pictures of countless times, right?

 Coming off my first solo venture to Tokyo 3 months earlier, I’ll admit it; I was feeling prrrrreeeeetty good about myself.

-Two amazing destinations in 3 months?
+And now, two amazing destinations in 3 months?
 Are you kidding me?
 I never thought I’d be able to do that.

 I wish I could find the article I wrote when I first started solo traveling where I listed all the places I wanted to go to in the next 3 years.